 - Review assignments

-- Use provided talking points to help move a student towards a positive a realistic view of themselves and the world around them.
+- Use provided talking points to help move their students into a positive yet realistic view of themselves and the world around them.

 Returned applications with an attached background check is required for all Mentors

 Mentors Care will match adult volunteers with students that have been identified as at-risk high school students.
-The mentor will be recruited by the program coordinator, screened with background checks, references and trained.
-The mentor will meet during the school day, one hour once a week during the school year to encourage the at-risk student to improve grades, improve attendance, stay in school and graduate with a clear plan for a great future.
+Mentors will be recruited by respective program coordinators, screened with background checks, reference checks and then fully trained.
+Individual mentors will then meet on campus during the school day (one hour per week) throughout the school year to encourage their at-risk student to improve grades, improve attendance, stay in school and graduate with a clear plan for a great future.